Delaware Bayshore Scenic Byway

 - DesignationNational Scenic Byway (2021)

 - Intrinsic QualitiesHistoric

 The Delaware Bayshore Byway is the perfect route for visitors to take if they want to go up or down most of the coastline of the great state of Delaware.
-This Byway has about 100 miles of travel and passes by the best nature and history that Delaware has to offer.
+This Byway is 157 miles long, covering about 100 miles of Delaware shoreline.
+It passes by the best nature and history that Delaware has to offer.
 Along the coast visitors can see some of the great historic river towns while also being able to see the preserved coastal marshlands.
 With plenty of wildlife and scenery, the Delaware Bayshore Byway has a lot to offer for visitors who want to take the trip.